twintproject/twint-splunk/README.md

 - A Dockerized version of <a href="https://github.com/twintproject/twint">Twint</a>
 - A series of shell scripts which wrap the Dockerized version of Twint to allow user timelines to be downloaded with checkpoints.
-- A Dockerized version of Splunk <a href="https://www.splunk.com/">Splunk</a> to ingest downloaded tweets and search through Twitter timelines as well as display some dashbaords.
+- A Dockerized version of <a href="https://www.splunk.com/">Splunk</a> to ingest downloaded tweets and search through Twitter timelines as well as display some dashbaords.

 Screenshots: